jcastrence/jcastrence.github.io/README.md

 # jcastrence.github.io

-## Blockchain and Cryptocurrencies: A Data Science Tutorial
+<a href="https://jcastrence.github.io/">Blockchain and Cryptocurrencies: A Data Science Tutorial</a>